How does this medication work? What will it do for me?

 Each oval-shaped, yellow, film-coated tablet, engraved "8" on one face, contains 8 mg ondansetron (as ondansetron hydrochloride).
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, pregelatinised starch, magnesium stearate, hydroxypropyl methylcellulose, triacetin, croscarmellose sodium, iron oxide yellow, and titanium dioxide.

-Each mL of solution for injection contains 2 mg of ondansetron as ondansetron hydrochloride dihydrate.
-Nonmedicinal ingredients: citric acid (monohydrate), methylparaben, propylparaben, sodium chloride, sodium citrate (dihydrate), water for injection.
+Each 5 mL of strawberry-flavoured solution contains 4 mg of ondansetron as ondansetron hydrochloride dihydrate.
+Nonmedicinal ingredients: citric acid anhydrous, sodium benzoate, sodium citrate dihydrate, sorbitol, and strawberry flavour (contains ethanol).

 How should I use this medication?